twhoekstra/alpaca_kernel/README.md

     sudo usermod -a -G tty your_user_name
     sudo usermod -a -G dialout your_user_name

-If you are on **Windows** you need to have the right driver for the USB chip on the ESP32/ESP8266 breakout board.
+If you are on **Windows** you need to have the right driver for the USB chip on the boad.
 Look for the USB connection in the Device List to identify the supplier and look for instructions relating to that supplier.

 The notebook scans the serial ports (the COM-values in Windows) and tells you the possibilities and tries one of them.
 If it picks the wrong port you may need to be more specific and use the command:

     %serialconnect --port=COM5

-## Uploading the MicroPython firmware onto a new board

-This is done using the `esptool.py`.
-The ALPACA Kernel has features to help you execute this command.

-    %esptool erase

-and

-    %esptool esp8266 /home/julian/executables/micropythonbins/esp8266-20200902-v1.13.bin

-or

-    %esptool esp32 /home/julian/executables/micropythonbins/esp32-20191006-v1.11-406-g4a6974bea.bin

-Download these Micropython firmware files from https://micropython.org/download

 ## Further notes

-There is a micropythondemo.ipynb file in the directory you could look at with some of the features shown.
+There is a alpacademo.ipynb file in the directory you could look at with some of the features shown.

 If a cell is taking too long to interrupt, it may respond